San Antonio Pedestrian Accident Attorney

 Q. How much does it cost to hire injury attorneys in San Antonio?

-- Dedicated pedestrian injury lawyers know that claimants cannot generally afford to pay expensive hourly legal fees.
+- Seasoned pedestrian injury lawyers know that claimants cannot generally afford to pay expensive hourly legal fees.
 For this reason, reputable plaintiff’s lawyers accept viable cases on a contingency fee basis.
 This means your lawyer doesn’t get paid unless she recovers damages in your case.

-Q. Who is liable in pedestrian-vehicle accidents?
+Q. Who can be held liable in pedestrian-vehicle accidents?

 Q. How much is my pedestrian accident case worth?